Peter-B-/GrammarGraph/README.md

 ## Design considerations

-This section conatins a collection of the design goals for this library.
+This section contains a collection of the design goals for this library.
 I think [ggplot2](https://ggplot2.tidyverse.org/reference/index.html) has a good syntax and a large user base familiar with it, so I would like to stick to that, where possible.
 I will also try to use the same vocabulary for the various concepts.

 Qutations in this section directly come from the [ggplot2 documentation](https://ggplot2.tidyverse.org/reference/index.html).